ijoshsmith/json2swift/README.md

 ```
 and will also have date parsing code that uses the specified date format.

-Tip: For an array with multiple elements, you only need to add the `DATE_FORMAT=` hint to the date attribute of one element.
+*Tip: For an array with multiple elements, add the `DATE_FORMAT=` hint to the date attribute of only one element.
+It isn't necessary to add the hint to every element.*

 ## Type inference